brianjbayer/mac-docker-plexserver/README.md

-# Docker-Based Plex Media Server
+# Docker-Based Plex Media Server for Mac
+> 	:apple: While this _should_ be mostly compatible with any _'nix_
+> operating system, it is specifically developed and tested on macOS
+> and there are some macOS-specific commands and assumptions in the
+> scripts.

 Just `git clone` and run the scripts.

-This project provides a **scripted** basic Plex Media Server in the project's directory using the official Plex Media Server image and docker-compose.
+This project provides a **scripted** basic Plex Media Server in the project's directory using the official Plex Media Server image and Docker Compose.

 It has three idempotent and non-destructive scripts:
   1. run `make-plex` once to create your Plex Media Server